 Transcriptionists with less than two years of professional experience can obtain RMT credentials; those with more than two years of experience in specialized medical transcription can obtain CMT certification.
 Both credentials require transcriptionists to pass a medical transcription exam that covers medical terminology, ethical issues and types of medical documents.

 Technical and vocational colleges offering medical transcription programs typically sponsor workshops and seminars for medical transcriptionists.
 Workshops usually last several hours and allow students to learn practical transcription skills outside of the traditional classroom.
 Employers that offer on-the-job training programs may also hold workshops for newly hired medical transcriptionists learning a new system of recording or transcription.

 The MTIA and AHDI both hold annual conferences for medical transcriptionists and other medical documentation specialists.
-These conferences typically last 3-5 days and allow transcriptionists to learn more about the industry through seminars, training sessions and networking opportunities.
-Guest speakers and transcription companies offer information on current transcription equipment, trends and advocacy topics in medical transcription.
+These conferences typically last three to five days and allow transcriptionists to learn more about the industry through seminars, training sessions and networking opportunities.

 In addition to annual conferences, the MTIA and AHDI also offer unparalleled professional development opportunities for medical transcriptionists.The MTIA maintains a knowledge bank of best practices and also offers a career center and links to other national transcription and documentation organizations.
 The AHDI offers similar services, including an expansive job search tool and library of industry articles.
 Both organizations offer continuing education resources for medical transcriptionists to keep their knowledge of transcription current and accurate.